 Can I Use a Different Gluten-Free Flour Blend?

 To make these banana blueberry muffins gluten free, a gluten-free flour blend must be used.
-I’ve only tested this recipe using Bob’s Red Mill Gluten-Free All-Purpose Baking Flour (Amazon Link) (the one with the red label that does not contain xanthan gum, not their gluten free flour with the blue label).
+I’ve only tested this recipe using Bob’s Red Mill Gluten-Free All-Purpose Baking Flour (Amazon Link) (the one in the red package that does not contain xanthan gum, not their gluten free flour in the blue package).

 If you do decide to use a substitute gluten-free flour blend, proceed with caution since I’m not sure if the particular flour you use will work well.